unifhy-org/unifhy/docs/_sources/overview.rst.txt

 Overview
 ========

-Version |release| of the Community Model for the Terrestrial Water Cycle.

-The Python `cm4twc` package is a hydrological framework which combines components for the surface layer, subsurface, and open water parts of the terrestrial water cycle.
+The Python package `cm4twc` is a hydrological framework which combines interchangeable modelling components for the surface layer, subsurface, and open water parts of the terrestrial water cycle.
+It is designed to foster collaborations between land surface and hydrological modelling communities.

 .. figure:: ../_doc_img/framework_diagram.png
    :scale: 50 %